 While starting steam, Users complained that steam won’t go online and they cannot connect to the steam network.
 They get the option to either start in offline mode or exit.

-This issue can occur for many reasons so if you are experiencing the same issue where Steam won’t go online or stuck in offline mode then this article is for you.
+This issue can occur for many reasons so if you are experiencing the same issue where Steam won’t go online or are stuck in offline mode then this article is for you.

 This article will guide you about the easiest fixes that you can apply to get rid of steam connection issues.